 So when does it make sense to hire on contract?
-We’ve created a 6-point checklist for you.
+Here’s our 6-point checklist:

 1. You’re exploring niche skillsets or new technologies